-Find hands-on experiences that incorporate STEM learning: places to visit, youth camps, special programs, quality online options and more!
+Find hands-on experiences that incorporate STEM learning in Northwest Michigan: places to visit, youth camps, special programs, quality online options and more!

 Have an activity to add?
 Contact Us!

 COVID-19: Every organization listed is offering COVID compatible activities.
 Please visit their website for specific details on if they are virtual, indoor or outdoor.

 Computer Science for All Students (CSforALL) has put together a collection of online resources and 'unplugged' (no computer or internet access necessary) activities that are building blocks for Computer Science skills.

 Each year more than 200,000 young people, ages 5-19, explore through hands-on learning, different interests, and life skills that excite them through Michigan 4-H. Program areas in 4-H range from science and technology to clothing and textiles, animal science, leadership and so much more.

 This program prepares students for careers in the diverse Agriscience and Natural Resources career pathway.
 Explore Great Lakes ecology and gain hands-on experience.